-The Schools Standards & Frameworks Act (1998) sets out the expectation that all schools are required by law to have an Anti-Bullying Policy.
-Children and young people should be involved in both the development and the monitoring of the Anti-Bullying Policy by being encouraged to discuss the policy and its effectiveness (compatible with Article 12 of United Nations Convention on the Rights of the Child 1989).
+The School and Care and Learning Centres (C&LC) Standards & Frameworks Act (1998) sets out the expectation that all schools and C&LCs are required by law to have an anti-bullying policy.
+Children and young people should be involved in both the development and the monitoring of the anti-bullying policy by being encouraged to discuss the policy and its effectiveness (compatible with Article 12 of United Nations Convention on the Rights of the Child 1989).

-The Education Act (2002) gives schools and local authorities a legal duty to safeguard and promote the welfare of children and young people.
+The Education Act (2002) gives schools and C&LCs and local authorities a legal duty to safeguard and promote the welfare of children and young people.
 Guidance that shows how this duty applies, issued by the DfES, refers specifically to bullying as an issue that needs to be considered as part of keeping children and young people safe (DfES 2004).
-More recently a new section has been added to this act, which introduces a duty on schools' governing bodies to promote community cohesion.